SlyCooperReloadCoded/SlyCooperReloadCoded/readme.md

 - Founding the [SSX modding community](https://discord.gg/Qkn3NPKZGu), something I didn't know I did until the most prominent modder said he joined because of my modding showcase video
 - Creating a [speedrunning scene](https://discord.gg/aHA8DTyuNZ) for the obscure and underappreciated PlayStation 2 game known as Jonny Moseley Mad Trix
 - Finding [new cheat codes](https://youtu.be/9EXoN8oh_4Y?t=1153) in an original Xbox game known as Toxic Grind
-- Being one of two people to reverse-engineer an obscure title known as Rolling to make it fully completable, as some content was locked behind a [secret area](https://www.youtube.com/watch?v=Ogu1ha7FNBY) no one outside of an early 2000s French THPS IRC channel knew about
+- Being one of two people to reverse-engineer an obscure title known as Rolling to make it fully completable, as some content was locked behind a [secret area](https://www.youtube.com/watch?v=Ogu1ha7FNBY) no one outside of an early 2000s French THPS IRC channel (supposedly) knew about
 - Creating a [modding scene](https://discord.gg/vCwqfSzrr9) for the Star Wars: Starfighter game franchise
 - Rediscovered and [properly documented](https://www.youtube.com/watch?v=RSXAPz7SmIs) an easter egg in Star Wars: Starfighter previously only documented in [Star Wars Gamer magazine issue 4](https://drive.google.com/file/d/1ynrcDlH9-l6rsty9u5WzH5zMzMCasv0Q/view?usp=sharing)
 - Created the [SSX Sound Pack](https://gist.github.com/SlyCooperReloadCoded/b89a1e4ae346c75ffba0e92b608b9f01), a resource containing every music track, voice line, and sound effect from every game in the SSX franchise, available in lossless FLAC, started due to the only resource behing low-quality game recordings